BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_07.md

 - ... (+1 Amber)
 - It's weird ass hell out here. (+2 Amber)

 Go right in Aquamarine Cave for a conversation.
 Here you will decide if you **Trust Jenner** or not.
 This causes some relationship points and other details of the story to change.
-Choosing not to trust Jenner also contributes: (+10 Renegade Points).
-"Renegade Points" affect whether or not we can enter the Renegade Route of the story later on.
+Choosing not to trust Jenner also contributes: (+10 [renegade points](#paragon-and-renegade-routes)).

 !battle(["Jenner",:PROFJENNER,0], "Crystal Cavern")